Disposable VS Cartridge Air Filters – which is right for you?

 Disposable air filters perform exceptionally well when it comes to capturing small particles.
 These particles include dust, pet dander, bacteria, smoke, allergens, and even viruses.

-In fact, some disposable air filters reach minimum efficiency reporting value (MERV) rating as high as 16.
+In fact, some disposable air filters reach a minimum efficiency reporting value (MERV) rating as high as 16.
 Industries use the MERV rating to determine the effectiveness of air filters.
 The higher the MERV score, the more efficient the filter is in trapping particles.

 However, there are certain disposable filters that score low on the MERV.
 We will discuss these later on.